-It is important that residents only trust official sources of information to keep themselves and others safe.
+It is important that you only trust official sources of information to help protect yourself and others.

-In the UK, the vaccines approved for use, have met strict standards of safety, quality and effectiveness set out by the independent Medicines and Healthcare products Regulatory Agency (MHRA).
-Any vaccine that is approved must go through all the clinical trials and safety checks.
+The COVID-19 vaccines approved for use in the UK have met strict standards of safety and effectiveness.
+They have been approved by an independent body (The Medicines and Healthcare products Regulatory Agency), which follows international standards of safety, and have gone through all the same clinical trials and safety checks.

 If you want to learn more about the vaccinations, ensure that you are going to trusted sources for information and be aware of unofficial information circulating on social media and online.

 You can find out more about the COVID-19 vaccines including safety, effectiveness and the ingredients contained in the vaccine, here.

 There has been false information circulating about COVID-19 infection rates.
 For correct, up to date COVID-19 rates in Wakefield visit: www.wakefield.gov.uk/about-the-council/coronavirus-information/covid-19-weekly-data